Watertown woman confronts man mopping up chalk messages of support for Black Lives Matter

 WATERTOWN, MASS.
-(WHDH) - A woman confronted a man mopping up messages of support for the Black Lives Matter Movement in Watertown sparking a difficult First Amendment issue.
+(WHDH) - A woman confronted a man mopping up messages of support for the Black Lives Matter movement in Watertown, sparking a First Amendment debate.

 On a bike ride through Watertown Square, Mary Burns stopped to question a man using a mop and bucket to wash away chalk messages of support for the Black Lives Matter movement and recorded their encounter.